vipul2802/o365hq.com/content/blog/How to make and receive calls around the world with Microsoft Phone System.md

 #### Direct Routing

 Essentially, this option brings your trunks to the party.
-Office 365 will be connected to the customer infrastructure, letting you use your existing PBX or your existing carrier contracts.
+Microsoft 365 will be connected to the customer infrastructure, letting you use your existing PBX or your existing carrier contracts.
 Also, there's no need to port any phone numbers, since you'll remain in the same pool